 Most people that buy cars will look to lenders to help them out with financing since purchasing a car all-cash could cost thousands of dollars.
 To understand how much car you can afford prior to shopping around, we recommend looking into getting financing before visiting dealerships.

 Banks and credit unions both offer vehicle financing to qualified buyers that you can look into.
-You can also visit these experts which work directly with dealerships to source you financing offers and will work with customers that have bad credit.

 3. Explore Dealership Inventories Online

 At this point, you should know what kind of car(s) you’re looking for, what an acceptable price is for that car and how much car you can afford per the financing offers you’ve received.
 You’re now ready to start browsing local inventories to see which cars are available in your market.